Visit the Neues Museum with Bust of Nefertiti in Berlin

 The Stone Age (Steinzeit) collection is on the top floor of the museum.
 The displays include the usual collection of archaeological finds and bones with the following two items of particular interest:

-• The largely intact skull with full set of teeth of an 11-year-old male Neanderthal (Homo mousteriensis Hauseri) was discovered in Le Moustier in France.
+• The largely intact skull with a full set of teeth of an 11-year-old male Neanderthal (Homo mousteriensis Hauseri) was discovered in Le Moustier in France.
 It dates from around 45,000 BC.
 Modern scientific technology made it possible to make a bust of what the boy probably looked like.

 • The Elch vom Hansaplatz — the full skeleton of a moose from around 10,700 BC was discovered in Berlin in 1956 during the construction of the local U Bahn.